New Start Capital logo

 The primary consumer concern with New Start Capital is transparency about what the company actually provides.
 Multiple reviewers report applying for a personal loan, being pre-approved, and then being enrolled in a debt settlement program instead.
 Debt settlement carries fundamentally different risks than a consolidation loan: it requires stopping payments to creditors, causes significant credit score damage, takes 24-48 months, and charges fees of 15-25% of enrolled debt.
 Consumers who expected a loan and received a settlement program instead may not fully understand these trade-offs until they're already enrolled.

 Consumers seeking debt consolidation have clearer alternatives.
 Debt consolidation loans from credit unions, online lenders like SoFi or LendingClub, or platforms like Credit9 offer straightforward personal loans that combine multiple debts into a single payment without the credit damage of settlement.
-For those who genuinely need debt settlement, established providers like National Debt Relief (BBB A+, 4.74 stars from 5,500+ BBB reviews) or ClearOne Advantage (BBB A+) offer more transparent enrollment processes.
+For those who genuinely need debt settlement, established providers like National Debt Relief (BBB A+, 4.74 stars from 5,500+ BBB reviews) or ClearOne Advantage (BBB A+) offer more listed enrollment processes.
 Credit counseling through nonprofit agencies provides free budgeting guidance, while credit monitoring services help consumers track their progress throughout any debt repayment strategy.
 A debt payoff calculator can help consumers compare whether consolidation, settlement, or accelerated repayment best fits their specific financial situation.
 Consolidating high-interest balances into a single installment loan with a fixed rate can reduce total interest paid and simplify monthly budgeting.

 Services & Features